curl / Development / test-fileformat.pl

 data to be sent to the client on its request and later verified that it arrived safely.
 Set nocheck="yes" to prevent the test script from verifying the arrival of this data.

-If the data contains swsclose anywhere within the start and end tag, and this is an HTTP test, then the connection will be closed by the server after this response is sent.
-If not, the connection will be kept persistent.
+If the data contains swsclose anywhere within the start and end tag, and this is an HTTP test, then the connection is closed by the server after this response is sent.
+If not, the connection is kept persistent.

-If the data contains swsbounce anywhere within the start and end tag, the HTTP server will detect if this is a second request using the same test and part number and will then increase the part number with one.
+If the data contains swsbounce anywhere within the start and end tag, the HTTP server detects if this is a second request using the same test and part number and then increases the part number with one.
 This is useful for auth tests and similar.

-sendzero=yes means that the (FTP) server will "send" the data even if the size is zero bytes.
+sendzero=yes means that the (FTP) server "sends" the data even if the size is zero bytes.
 Used to verify curl's behavior on zero bytes transfers.

 hex=yes means that the data is a sequence of hex pairs.
-It will get decoded and used as "raw" data.
+It gets decoded and used as "raw" data.

 nonewline=yes means that the last byte (the trailing newline character) should be cut off from the data before sending or comparing it.